 As the construction industry grows, we're focused on addressing workforce challenges and opportunities for workers and the economy.
-We’re investing in workforce development initiatives and partnerships with industry leaders and agencies to build a skilled workforce pipeline to cover new work and a retiring workforce.
-Learn more about our workforce development initiatives.

 Advances in technology allow healthcare professionals to prevent, diagnose and manage health and illness better than before.
 But that's creating challenges for the industry, including a demand for an increasing workforce.